canyang25/mapreduce-project/design.md

 ## Usage

-Upload Example Data
-Write a MapReduce Job
-Submit a Job
-Monitor Job Progress and view results

 ## Example Data
 We include different size levels of data partitioned into separate directories.
 Small data help us with development and verifying basic functionality, large data gives us performance metrics and lets us test functionality at scale

 ## Example usage
+High level:
+- Upload Example Data
+- Write a MapReduce Job
+- Submit a Job
+- Monitor Job Progress and view results

+Specific:
 - Upload any data you want to do a MapReduce job to client_folder/data
 - Upload any MapReduce job to client_folder/jobs.
 It should follow standard MapReduce format:
     - map (k1, v1) -> list(k2, v2)